— Researched and written by Dr. Sandip Roy.

 When dating a narcissist, you might notice an addiction to substances such as alcohol, smoking illicit substances, or the use of prohibited drugs.

 - Substance abuse among narcissists may be rooted in their need to boost their false sense of self or as a way to cope with their unresolved emotional insecurities.

 - Worse, the narcissist may influence you into these harmful and dangerous habits and make you co-dependent on them for drugs or alcohol.

 - This way, they gain more control over you, playing with your cravings and sanity.

 - Of course, the substances damage your mental health, physical health, financial health, and other relationships.

 The easiest fix would be to demand that they quit their addiction, with the warning that you will end the relationship if they don’t give up their substance use.

 Next, tell them what you will and will not tolerate.

-For example, you could allow them to smoke tobacco, but with the condition that they never do it when you are around, or inside the house.
+You could allow them to smoke tobacco, but with the condition that they never do it when you are around, or inside the house.